Transjakarta: Stations

-Other than BRT stations, non-BRT routes also stop at regular pedestrian bus stops.
-All routes stopping at any pedestrian bus stops—be it partially integrated non-BRT, fully disintegrated non-BRT, Mikrotrans, and tour service (Bus Wisata) buses—only stop at designated bus stops along the pedestrians and do not take passengers anywhere they stand.
-Designated pedestrian bus stops vary greatly in form from a building with canopy or roof to just a "STOP" sign with bus icon.
-Exception applies to CSW 2 bus stop, part of CSW-ASEAN TOD, which is designed to resemble a BRT station except with street-level platform screen doors, allowing for easy transfer into BRT or another non-BRT route.
-All buses serving these bus stops stop at all the bus stops on its line, regardless of whether there is a passenger or not waiting there.
+In addition to BRT stations, non-BRT services also stop at regular pedestrian bus stops.
+All services—regardless of type—only stop at designated bus stops along the route and do not take passengers anywhere they stand.
+Designated pedestrian bus stops vary greatly in form from a building with a canopy or roof to just a "STOP" sign with a bus icon.
+The exception applies to the CSW 2 bus stop, part of CSW-ASEAN TOD, which is designed to resemble a BRT station, except with street-level platform screen doors, allowing easy transfer to BRT or another non-BRT route.
+All buses serving these bus stops stop at all stops on their respective route, regardless of whether a passenger is waiting.

-Initially, BRT stations are open from 05:00 am to 10:00 pm although opening hours can be extended if there are passengers still waiting at closing time.
-Since midnight bus services were first launched in 2014, a number of stations start to operate 24 hours a day.
-Currently all the stations (except Corridor 13's CBD Ciledug, which still closes at 10:00 pm) serves round-the-clock.
-Stations often become extremely overcrowded because of long and sometimes unpredictable intervals between buses.
-According to a report from the Indonesian Consumers Protection Foundation in 2011, the most common complaint from passengers about the service offered by Transjakarta was the long wait times for buses at some of the main stations.
-This issue rearises during revitalisation project and closure of Harmoni Central Busway station in 2023, with customers complaining that Monumen Nasional as a transit point has not enough doors to serve many routes and shelters double-dutying as an alternative to revitalised ones are too small.
+Currently all the stations (except Corridor 13's CBD Ciledug, which still closes at 10:00pm) serves round-the-clock.
+Main BRT services run 24 hours a day.
+In addition, four Mikrotrans services also run round-the-clock.

+Stations often become extremely overcrowded due to long, sometimes unpredictable, bus intervals.
+According to a 2011 report by the Indonesian Consumers Protection Foundation, the most common complaint from passengers about Transjakarta service was the long wait times at some main stations.
+This issue rearose during the 2020-2024 revitalisation project and closure of Harmoni station in 2023, with customers complaining that Monumen Nasional, as an interchange station and before it was expanded in 2025, did not have the capacity to handle high passenger volumes.
+Other stations that have been subject to controversy due to overcrowding are Cawang Sentral, Cawang Cililitan, Petamburan, Gerbang Pemuda, and Tanjung Duren.

-On 15 April 2022, revitalization of 11 BRT station began to improve passenger service, expanding public spaces for tourism, and accelerate integration with other public transportation services.
-Tosari and Bundaran HI Astra shelters are revitalized into an iconic "twin cruise ships that anchored at the Selamat Datang Monument", with the upper floor being a commercial area and photobooth balcony towards the monument (amid criticisms over its design obstructing the view of the monument).
-The revitalization project is expected to rebuild 45 stations across the city and is due to be finished by mid-2024.
-The revitalisation includes full reconstruction of the stations with the new style, such as half-height beige-colored concrete-constructed walls, concrete-made floors, and the inclusion of sanitary facilities.
+From 23 December 2020, construction began on the revitalisation project of 46 BRT stations to improve passenger service, expand public spaces for tourism, and accelerate integration with other public transportation services.
+Tosari and Bundaran HI stations were revitalised into an iconic "twin cruise ships that anchored at the Selamat Datang Monument", with the upper floor being a commercial area and a photobooth balcony towards the monument.
+The project included the full reconstruction of the stations in a new third-generation design.
+The project was completed in 2024 with Semanggi being the last revitalised station to reopen.